isXander/AdaptiveTooltips/README.md

 I'm actually surprised even Mojang didn't think of adding this one, by default, tooltips that are taller than your screen limit their bottom to the edge of the screen, not the top.
-This results in you being able to read the often less important bottom of the tooltip before the top.
+This results in you being able to read the (often less important) bottom of the tooltip instead of the top.
 This fix addresses that.

 ![Prioritize Tooltip Top On/Off Comparison](https://raw.githubusercontent.com/isXander/AdaptiveTooltips/1.19/screenshots/prioritize-tooltip-top.png)